-The new LeapPad 2 is now available, and our crack team of kid reviewers couldn't wait to get their hands on the children's tablet from Leapfrog; read our LeapPad 2 review.
+Our crack team of kid reviewers couldn't wait to get their hands on the LeapPad 2 – the entry-level, compact children's tablet from Leapfrog; read our LeapPad 2 review.
 And watch our LeapPad 2 video review with our 6-year-old reviewer showing off the tablet.

 If grown men and women can get over-excited about the prospect of a new iPad or Samsung Galaxy smartphone just imagine the bed-wetting anticipation of children hearing about updates to their favourite gadget toys.
 See also - Group test: Best tablets for children